 In other words, one day you might just cover all of the features and benefits in detail and the next, you may want to include testimonials or answers to common questions and objections.

-Now we’re ready to get into the nitty-gritty of how to build a series of emails that work together to guide people to a purchase, are you ready? 🙂
+So let’s get into the nitty-gritty of how to build a series of emails that work together to guide people to a purchase! 🙂

 → 1.
 An announcement email